Corned beef with parsley sauce is so yummy!!

 • Place the corned beef with spice packet into a large pot.
 Add the carrots, onion less 1 tablespoon into a large pot.
 Cover with water and bring to a boil over high heat.
 Reduce heat to medium-low and skim the foam from the surface of the water.

-• Cover and simmer for about 2 ½ hours, or until the corned beef is tender.
-Add the cabbage and cook for another 5 minutes and let it rest in the pan with the juices until tender.
+• Add the cabbage and cook for another 5 minutes, then let it rest in the pan with the juices until tender.

 • Remove from the liquid, wrap in foil and set aside.
 Reserve about ¾ cup of the cooking liquid.